 If the organization works quickly, minimal impact is made on the business operation.
 In some cases, customers will also need to be informed about potential breaches.

-The rise of working from a home office has motivated the rise in work from home scams.
-Companies and employees can stay protected by identifying common scams.
+The increase in remote work has resulted in a surge of scams.
+Companies and employees can stay protected by improving their ability to identify common scams.
 Making use of available technology will also help maintain integrity.

 Working from home is a beneficial shift that, at this stage, is prone to fraud.
 Ensure safe and stable working environments by employing these measures to ward off malicious scams.